ghewgill/neon-lang/index.md

 The curses interface provides interactive text mode capability.
 The ability to link to external libraries and to call external functions opens up a wide variety of possibilities.

+There are a variety of [samples](samples/index.html) which demonstrate the capabilities of Neon.

 ## What does Neon look like?

 Neon programs start executing at the first statement in the source file.